webix-hub/docs/data/desktop/binding_details.md

 Here binding is cancelled in case no data is sent from master (i.e. no record is selected in master).

 {{sample 15_datatable/15_api/02_link_grid.html}}

+{{note
+Pay attention that selected value for a master view should be set after data is loaded.
+}}

 ###Binding rule as a string